 - Describe suggested resources to educate, prevent, and promote awareness of pediatric AHT.

 In order to receive credit, participants should read the entire monograph, complete and submit an evaluation and score at least 70% on the self-assessment test.
 Certificates will be available in the transcripts upon successful completion of the self-assessment test.
 If you have questions about this CE activity, please contact AKH Inc. at [email protected].

 CE Credit provided by AKH Inc., Advancing Knowledge in Healthcare.

-In support of improving patient care, this activity has been planned and implemented by AKH Inc., Advancing Knowledge in Healthcare and Breakthrough Medical Media.
+In support of improving patient care, this activity has been planned and implemented by AKH Inc., Advancing Knowledge in Healthcare and CE University.
 AKH Inc., Advancing Knowledge in Healthcare is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 AKH Inc., Advancing Knowledge in Healthcare designates this enduring material activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AKH Inc., Advancing Knowledge in Healthcare has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 1.5 AAPA Category 1 CME credits.
 Approval is valid until 6/30/2024.
 PAs should only claim credit commensurate with the extent of their participation.